wenliwen64/datafrenzy/content/pages/lifemag.md

       * 2016-03-20: need to look into it soon.

    7. Read through XGB python test framework and [this](http://docs.python-guide.org/en/latest/writing/tests/)

+   8. Dynamic programming and greedy algorithms?(Take notes and practice)

+   9. How to develop unit-test code in Python and C++.
+Need examples and practice and interview questions.

+   10. Know the fundamental concepts in Computer Operating Systems.

+       * 2016-04-25:

+   11.

 ## Machine Learning:
 ---